JoseMatos03/JoseMatos03/README.md

 josematos@netrunner ~ % quote    # yes it's a taylor quote
 ```

-> “so casually cruel in the name of being honest”
+> “i rewind the tape but all it does is pause,
+>  on the very moment all was lost."
-> — taylor swift, all too well
+> — taylor swift, evermore

 ```
 josematos@netrunner ~ % snake